 Viibryd’s going to be late.
-Taking aspirin, ibuprofen, or naproxen with Zoloft, Prozac, or Celexa increases the risk for an upper GI bleed.
-You need to know!
+Taking aspirin, ibuprofen, or naproxen with the SSRIs Zoloft, Prozac, and Celexa increases the risk for an upper GI bleed.
+We can’t let that kind of information slide on by.
+You need to know.

-Some time ago I ran a piece on the new selective serotonin reuptake inhibitor (SSRI) antidepressant, vilazodone (Viibryd).
+Some time ago I ran a piece on the new antidepressant, vilazodone (Viibryd).
 In the article I mentioned the target availability date was no later than May 31 of this year.

-***I’ve decided to maintain an ongoing journal of chipur readers’ experiences with Viibryd.
-Click here and you’re there!
+I’ve decided to maintain an ongoing journal of Chipur readers’ experiences with Viibryd.

 NSAIDs + SSRIs = Trouble

-I published an article about a week ago citing research that NSAIDs (aspirin, ibuprofen, naproxen, etc.) reduce the effects of the selective serotonin reuptake inhibitor (SSRI) antidepressants (Zoloft, Prozac, Celexa, etc. – and now Viibryd).
+I posted an article about a week ago citing research that NSAIDs (aspirin, ibuprofen, naproxen, etc.) reduce the effects of the selective serotonin reuptake inhibitor (SSRI) antidepressants (Zoloft, Prozac, Celexa, etc. – and now Viibryd).

 Seems there’s a whole lot more to the story.